cytoscape/cytoscape-manual/docs/Network_Analyzer.md

 <a id="networkanalyzer"> </a>
 # Analyzer

-Analyzer computes a comprehensive set of topological parameters for undirected and directed networks, including:
+Analyzer computes a comprehensive set of topological metrics for undirected and directed networks, including:

 -   Number of nodes, edges and connected components.